jython/book/chapter19.rst

 script will vary from project to project depending the way in which you decide to organize your tests.

-On the other hand, in practice you won't write custom scripts to run all your tests.
+On the other hand, typically you won't write custom scripts to run all your tests.
 Using test tools which do automatic test discovery will be a much convenient approach.
 We will look one of them shortly.
 But first, I must show you other testing tool very popular in the Python world: doctests.